 Welcome to the Classics Department!
 We are happy you have decided to pursue a concentration in Classics, and we look forward to getting to know each of you over the next two years.
 Please take a look around the website and be sure you know where to find information on the requirements of your particular track within the department, important dates and deadlines, library resources for Classicists, and travel opportunities – and check in regularly to learn more about the activities and news of our students, faculty, and alumni.
-If you have questions at any point, please be in touch with our Undergraduate Coordinator, Jill Arbeiter, or with the Departmental Representative, Professor Andrew Ford.
+If you have questions at any point, please be in touch with our Program Coordinator, Jill Arbeiter, or with the Departmental Representative, Professor Andrew Ford.

 Your studies in your junior year will be anchored by the department’s majors seminar.
 The goals of the majors seminar are fourfold: